With proven results, Creatine Monohydrate offers great value and can help users gain strength and increase muscle volume.

-Creatine Monohydrate is one of the most researched and effective supplements helps with energy production.
+Creatine Monohydrate is one of the most researched and effective supplements that helps improve energy production (5).

 It is used in the generation of ATP where it donates phosphocreatine to ADP, regenerating it to ATP.
 ATP is the fuel used for muscular contractions in high output activities.

-What is a normal dose size of Creatine?
+What is the recommended dose size of Creatine?